ChinmayaSharma-hue/interpreter-to-binary-translation/docs/index.md

 title: Home
 ---

-# going from a simple interpreter to a dynamic binary translator
+# Going from a simple interpreter to a dynamic binary translator

 I was interested in understanding how QEMU and other emulators work, so I spent a lot of time trying to read and understand dynamic binary translators.
 This ended up being futile as a lot of these projects were very mature and hard to get into without understanding